 Some engines just won’t go away.
-Back in the May ’11 issue, we brought you the first part of our budget-built 400 small-block Chevy.
-The idea was to bolt a set of iron Vortec heads on a junkyard 400 short-block, add a cam, and enjoy the torque.
+Back in the May ’11 issue, we brought you the first part of our budget-built 400 small block Chevy.
+The idea was to bolt a set of iron Vortec heads on a junkyard 400 small block Chevy, add a cam, and enjoy the torque.
 Right away, we ran into snags.
 The block was so nasty it demanded help while retaining the stock crank, pistons, and rods.
 The cam failed with less than a week before our deadline necessitating an unplanned thrash to rebuild the engine a second time because all that dead cam metal wiped out the main bearings.
 By the time we were finished, we had never worked so hard to produce so little power.
-The 400’s problems were multiple: The cylinders waffled like ice cream cones, preventing anything approaching ring seal, and the compression was a sickly 8.2:1 due to ugly 0.060-inch piston deck heights.
-In case you missed the story, the best power numbers were gained with a set of GM Performance Parts Vortec Bow Tie heads supplied by Scoggin-Dickey, and even then the 400 managed only 401 hp and 458 lb-ft of torque.
+The 400 small block Chevy problems were multiple: The cylinders waffled like ice cream cones, preventing anything approaching ring seal, and the compression was a sickly 8.2:1 due to ugly 0.060-inch piston deck heights.
+In case you missed the story, the best power numbers were gained with a set of GM Performance Parts Vortec heads supplied by Scoggin-Dickey, and even then the 400 small block Chevy managed only 401 hp and 458 lb-ft of torque.
 We were underwhelmed.

 While we originally planned to reuse the stock crank, Scat’s Tim Lieb suggested adding an important option.
 All production 400 small-blocks were built as externally balanced engines.
 The problem with building a performance 400 that might see rpm above 6,000 is the external weight spinning around on the crankshaft snout; it acts like a rock on the end of a string, adding load on the crankshaft that could cause eventual failure of the front main bearing.
 Lieb suggested an internally balanced crankshaft assembly that would require 6-inch rods and a short- compression-height piston to allow room for larger crankshaft counterweights.
 This package costs a little more than the standard 5.7-inch rod and cast crank system, but it offers much greater durability.
 One other possible advantage is the improved rod-length-to-stroke-ratio from the 6-inch connecting rods.
 Since it’s always a possibility that we will lean on this engine harder at a later date, we opted for the internally balanced rotating assembly and had Scat balance it for us.